Battle of Vågen: Aftermath

 The orders from Copenhagen reached Ahlefeldt six days later, on 8 August.
 With the Dutch merchant vessels still in Bergen, Ahlefeldt travelled to the English fleet at Herdla the next day to try to repair the damage and offered a chance to attack again without interference from the fortress.
-The offer was rejected, however, as Teddiman knew he could not be ready before the actions of the main fleets had already decided the outcome of the entire enterprise.
+The offer was rejected, however, as Teddeman knew he could not be ready before the actions of the main fleets had already decided the outcome of the entire enterprise.
 Also, Ahlefeldt refused to attack the Dutch himself.
-In the days after the battle, the Dutch had strongly fortified their position: a defensive chain had been positioned in the entry of the bay, and their sailors had improved the fortifications by adding another 100 guns.
+In the days after the battle, the Dutch had strongly fortified their position: a defensive chain had been positioned in the entry of the bay and their sailors had improved the fortifications by adding another 100 guns.

 As the wind turned north, they expected a direct attack from Teddeman, but the English rear-admiral had rejoined with the eight vessels that had separated but limited himself to observing the harbour.
 On 10 August, he left to join the main fleet, but it had already been forced by lack of supplies to depart for England on 6 August since it was ignorant that it had failed to intercept De Ruyter.

 On 13 August, Sandwich, learning that De Ruyter had reached the Republic on 27 July, took sea again and sailed to the east but failed to meet Teddeman's flotilla, only thirty miles to the north of him.
 Both English forces were unaware of each other and of the fact that less than fifty miles east of them, De Ruyter was heading north since on arrival, he had been appointed lieutenant-admiral and supreme commander of the rebuilt combined Dutch fleet.
 It was now out in force with 93 warships, 20 yachts, 12 fireships, 15,051 sailors, 4583 marines and 4337 cannons.
 Again returning to England, Sandwich joined Teddeman near Flamborough Head on 18 August, anchored at Solebay on the 22nd to resupply and departed on the 28th.